Questions & answers about treatment in the ERCM

 What are typical indications for ZAP-X therapy?

-Brain metastases, acoustic neuromas, meningiomas and arteriovenous malformations are often treated with ZAP-X technology.
+Brain metastases, acoustic neuromas, meningiomas, and arteriovenous malformations are commonly treated with ZAP-X technology.

 3